f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-re-appconnect/vm/vm-automation-demo-guide.rst

 -  azure-vm = Set this value to true as we need Azure in our usecase.

 -  vm_public_ip = Set this value to false as we dont need public IP to be created for VM

--  Also update assets boolean value as per your workflow.
+-  Also update assets boolean value as per your workflow. (for this use-case set all remaining values as false)

 **Step 3:** Rename ``xc/terraform.tfvars.examples`` to ``xc/terraform.tfvars`` and add the following data: